Director of the Voltaire Foundation

 The mission of the Voltaire Foundation is ‘to disseminate world-leading research into the Enlightenment, and to bring the debates of Voltaire and his contemporaries to the widest possible audience’.
 The Foundation came to Oxford in 1976 following a bequest by the visionary bibliographer and Voltaire scholar Theodore Besterman.
 Since its inception, the Foundation’s core activity has focussed on the publication of seminal Enlightenment writings to the highest possible scholarly standard, most notably Oxford University Studies in the Enlightenment and the Complete Works of Voltaire.
 The Studies, the leading book series devoted to eighteenth-century studies, spans some 600 volumes and covers a wide range of Enlightenment topics from gender studies to political theory, and from economics to visual arts and music.

 Where the Studies covers all aspects of Enlightenment thought from multiple perspectives, the Complete Works of Voltaire are the first critical edition of the totality of Voltaire’s writings, arranged chronologically to reveal the evolution and influence of his thought.
-In 2021 the Foundation will publish the final volume of the Complete Works, comprising 203 volumes in total.
-To celebrate this momentous achievement, the Voltaire Foundation will create a new hub for Enlightenment scholarship that will be unmatched world-wide with the new chair of Enlightenment studies at its heart.
+In 2022 the Foundation published the final volume of the Complete Works, comprising 205 volumes in total.
+To celebrate this momentous achievement, the Voltaire Foundation is building a new hub for Enlightenment scholarship that will be unmatched world-wide with the new chair of Enlightenment studies at its heart.

 As the anchor point for this new hub, the chair of Enlightenment Studies will act as ex officio Director of the Voltaire Foundation and, as the public face of the Voltaire Foundation, will be responsible for its future strategic growth.
 Voltaire is considered by many to epitomise Enlightenment values such as intellectual curiosity, the importance of scientific enquiry, and the measured understanding of political systems.
 The study of his extensive and varied body of work, which for decades has been advanced by the Voltaire Foundation, is a catalyst for the broader study of the eighteenth century in all its facets.
 Additionally, as the most senior Enlightenment scholar within the University of Oxford, the Chair of Enlightenment Studies will take on academic leadership for this important and enduringly relevant subject, producing world-class research and bringing together colleagues across relevant academic disciplines to foster a culture of collaborative and interdisciplinary research.